3tternp/officeops_platform/README.md

 ## 🌟 Overview

-OfficeOps Platform is a modern, full-featured enterprise management system designed to streamline office operations, enhance security compliance, and improve organizational efficiency.
+OfficeOps Platform is a modern, **fully functional** enterprise management system designed to streamline office operations, enhance security compliance, and improve organizational efficiency.
 Built with React 18 and featuring a clean, intuitive interface, it provides comprehensive solutions for user management, asset tracking, document control, risk assessment, and learning management.

 ### Key Highlights